Eduardo Berizzo: Celta

 Berizzo moved to Spain with RC Celta de Vigo, in another winter transfer move.
 He was an important defensive unit for the Galicians, contributing 17 La Liga matches in his first year as they finished in sixth position; in a run to the final of the Copa del Rey, he scored in each leg of a 4–2 aggregate win over FC Barcelona in the semi-finals in June 2001, the second at the Camp Nou being Pep Guardiola's farewell for the hosts.
 In his second full season he registered career-bests (at Celta) 27 games with two goals, helping the side to reach the UEFA Champions League for the first time ever.

 In the 2003–04 campaign, Berizzo was sent off four times, twice in the last two rounds, as Celta eventually dropped down a level.
-He also made five appearances in a round-of-16 run in European competition, eventually losing his importance and being released in June 2005 at nearly 36.
+He also made five appearances in a round-of-16 run in European competition, eventually losing his importance and being released in June 2005 at 35.

+Later career

 Berizzo stayed in Spain and signed a one-year contract with Cádiz CF, appearing scarcely and suffering another top-flight relegation.
 He retired at the end of the season.

 The bearer of an Italian passport, Berizzo did not occupy a non-European Union spot while competing in the continent.

-International
+International career

 Having played for the under-23 team that missed out in qualification for the 1992 Olympic tournament, Berizzo made his debut for Argentina in the 1998 FIFA World Cup qualifying stage against Venezuela, on 9 October 1996.
 He was picked up for the squads for the 1997 Copa América – only playing in the quarter-final loss to Peru and being sent off after two yellow cards– and the 1999 Copa América, where he was not used.

 Berizzo's last international took place on 15 November 2000, in the 2002 World Cup qualifier against Chile, appearing seven minutes in a 2–0 away win.
 He broke his ankle in February 2002, completely ruling him out of the final stages in South Korea and Japan.